 - On the other hand, if your input is positively influencing the situation, then by all means, stay involved.
 Every situation is unique, so it depends on what works for you and your stepfamily.

 If you decide to discuss grades with your stepchildren, research suggests a good place to start is by encouraging a growth mindset.
 The best way to encourage a growth mindset is through having discussions and modeling the behavior you want to see.
+Dr. Lisa Damour, author of Untangled: Guiding Teenage Girls Through the Seven Transitions into Adulthood, has some other specific suggestions for teenage girls.

 Growth Mindset vs. a Fixed Mindset